Critical Care

 Standalone Probes

-Torso-One Phased Array probe for Heart, Lung, Abdominal, and Bladder AI applications
+Torso-One Phased Array probe for Heart, Lung, Abdominal, OB, GYN, and Bladder applications

-Lexsa Linear Array probe for MSK, Vascular, Nerve, Guidance and Lung applications
+Lexsa Linear Array probe for MSK, Vascular, Nerve and Lung applications

 Kosmos Plus

-Fully-featured POCUS configuration with everything included — cutting-edge AI, advanced Doppler features, choice of probes, a 13in Apple iPad® and medical-grade stand — all for less than $21k
+Fully-featured POCUS configuration with everything included — cutting-edge AI, advanced Doppler features, choice of probes, a Apple iPad® and medical-grade stand

 Kosmos Vascular Access Bundle

-The perfect solution for Ultrasound-Guided Vascular Access applications — Color Doppler, Color Power Doppler, Pulsed Wave Doppler, Kosmos Lexsa probe and a medical-grade stand — all for less than 12k
+The perfect solution for Ultrasound-Guided Vascular Access applications — Color Doppler, Color Power Doppler, Pulsed Wave Doppler, Kosmos Lexsa probe, Apple iPad®, and a medical-grade stand

 Kosmos Mobile

-Tailored for clinicians on-the-go, Kosmos Mobile included an Apple iPad Air or Pro®, Kosmos Essential Carrying Case, choice of probes, advanced Doppler features and our innovative AI capabilities
+Trailored for clinicians on-the-go, Kosmos Mobile includes a Apple iPad®, Kosmos Essential Carrying Case, choice of probes, advanced Doppler features and our innovative AI capabilities

 Kosmos Flexibility